efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

 ./fsl
 ```

- Compatability of the simulation is ensured by the fsl interface by enabling and disabling options based on the selections made.
+ Compatibility of the simulation is ensured by the fsl interface by enabling and disabling options based on the selections made.
 Once the user has configured the simulation to their desire, they can save the configuration in a json file that can be used to run FullSimLight through the -c flag.

 ```bash
 ./fullSimLight -c /path/to/config.json